teddythetwig/openshift-extras/admin/load-balancer/README.md

 monitor for different applications.
 The daemon will automatically create a new monitor when MONITOR_NAME expands a string that does not match the name of any existing monitor.

+It is expected that for each pool member, the load balancer will send a GET request to the resource identified on that host by the value of MONITOR_PATH for the associated monitor, and that the host will respond with the value of MONITOR_UP_CODE if the host is up or some other response if the host is not up.